varnish/hitch/docs/configuration.md

 The following tokens are available for the `tls-protos` option:
 `SSLv3`, `TLSv1.0`, `TLSv1.1`, `TLSv1.2` and `TLSv1.3`.

-The availability of protocl versions depend on OpenSSL version and system configuration.
+The availability of protocol versions depend on OpenSSL version and system configuration.
 In particular for TLS 1.3, openssl 1.1.1 or later is required.